 Getting the care I need

-For the first 6 weeks I had something called Promoting Indepence where I was challenged to do what I could do myself, find out what what I couldn't and from this determine how much care I need.
+For the first 6 weeks of living independently I had something called Promoting Indepence where I was challenged to do what I could do myself, find out what what I couldn't and from this determine how much care I need.
 I found this a stressful time and I was being told to do silly things like mop my own floors and handle hot food - I had to argue hard for some of the care I knew I needed.
 But in hindsight I got a lot out of being challenged - I'm a lot more independent than I ever thought I could be.

 My care package

 I have 5.5 hours care in total every day - 2 hours in the morning in which my PA helps me to get out of bed, showered, help me stretch my feet and put splints on (which I've worn since having foot surgery), get dressed, prepare breakfast; followed by 1.5 hours where I stand up using a standing frame, my PA helps me to anything that needs doing around my home, deal with any paperwork that I need help with, and doing any domestic work or washing/drying, or sometimes I will use that whole 1.5 hours to go shopping; and 1.5 hours at night when my PA helps me to hoist me on the toilet, use my exercise bike, get medication etc. ready to be able to take throughout the night, help me brush my teeth, help me to take my splints off and stretch my feet, and help me into bed.